needmorecowbell/Hamburglar/README.md

 **Tips**

 - Adding `-v` will set the script into verbose mode, and `-h` will show details of available arguments
+- Adding `-o FILENAME` will set the results filename, this is especially useful in scripting situations where you might want multiple results tables (ie github repo spidering)

 ## Settings